hashxim/hconMD/work_md/Obsidian/Companies/201702_CRISIL_AnalystPPT.md

 New opportunity arising due to need for differentiated investment research.
 Strong demand in benchmarking analytics.
 Growing customer preference in India for integrated views and actionable insights.

-Developed new analytics and research offerings - Stress testing and model validation, added a niche solution to our existing risk-based offerings, leveraged technology to improve time to market of our offerings, new analytics in transactio
+Developed new analytics and research offerings - Stress testing and model validation, added a niche solution to our existing risk-based offerings, leveraged technology to improve time to market of our offerings, new analytics in transaction banking, Coalition Analytics platform, seven new fixed-income indices in India.